TheRenegadeCoder/sample-programs-wiki/README.md

 ## How to Run

 At this time, the wiki generator is hardcoded for the Sample Programs repo.
+In order to run it, you can install it as a package using `pip`:

+`pip install generate_wiki`

-In order to run it, you'll need a copy of the Sample Programs repo:
+After that, you'll need a copy of the Sample Programs repo:

 `git clone https://github.com/TheRenegadeCoder/sample-programs.git`

+Finally, you can build the wiki using the following command:

+`wikig /path/to/sample-programs/repo/archive`

-Then, you'll want to run the `generate_wiki.py` script as follows:
+Alternatively, you can clone this repo to run the `generate_wiki.py` script directly:

 `python generate-wiki.py /path/to/sample-programs/repo/archive`

-The solution is designed to then handle repo exploration from the `/archive/` directory.
+Both solutions are designed to handle repo exploration from the `/archive/` directory.
 If successful, you should begin to see print statements for the various links under test for The Renegade Coder.
 When finished, you'll have a `/wiki/` directory next to your script which contains the wiki.